 Barcode scanner app validates parking permits

-In managed lots, a typical deployment includes creating a validation database of random IDs, each associated to the name, license plate and contact information of the employee, resident, member or guest.
-QR code labels (or other barcode types) with simple IDs are printed and issued to each vehicle owner for affixing to their windshield or for placement on their dashboard.
+For instance, in managed lots, you can create a validation database of random IDs.
+Here, each ID is associated with the name, license plate and contact information of the employee, resident, member, or guest.
+Then, you can print QR code labels (or other barcode types) with simple IDs and issued to each vehicle owner for affixing to their windshield or for placement on their dashboard.

-The parking lot attendant uses codeREADr to scan the barcode.
-If there’s no barcode, they use the app’s look-up feature to search for the vehicle by the license plate number or owner’s name.
+Notably, parking lot attendants use codeREADr to scan barcodes.
+If there is no barcode, they use the app’s lookup feature to search by the license plate number or owner’s name.

-With each scan you can give the attendant directed information about that specific vehicle.
-For example, you could indicate if the vehicle hasn’t paid their monthly fee and include their phone number and/or the phone number of a towing service.
-If the vehicle is delinquent, blocking an exit, or has a flat tire, open window, fluid leak, etc., the app user could then call the vehicle owner. or tow service immediately.
-You can also prompt the app user to enter specific information regarding the vehicle by adding manual entry forms (via text or speech), multiple choice questions and photo capture, all of which become part of formal scan record with timestamps.
+With each scan, you can give the attendant directed information about that specific vehicle.
+For example, you could indicate if the vehicle hasn’t paid their fee, and include their or towing service’s phone number.
+Also, if the vehicle is delinquent, blocking an exit, has a flat tire, the app user could call immediately.
+Moreover, you can prompt users to enter specific information regarding the vehicle.
+Importantly, you can do so by adding manual entry forms (via text or speech), multiple-choice questions, and photo capture, all of which become part of a formal scan record with timestamps.

 << Please refer to these Step by Step Instructions. >>